WICG/Realms-Initialization-Control/README.md

 The conclusion is that not being able to enforce such services at a very specific time (earlier than all other scripts) to all same origin realms of the app (as opposed to its top most realm only), significantly narrows down the reach such services have, which attackers can abuse.

+## Security

+This section explores this proposal's impact on security from the perspective of the well known [CIA](https://agoric.com/blog/technology/a-taxonomy-of-security-issues) (Confidentiality,Integrity,Availability) security standard.

+### Integrity

+Reading through the different sections of this proposal makes it clear RIC is a security feature that aspires to support integrity specifically.

+As described in this document, same origin realms are a power that can allow untrusted code that's invited to run within the same context of a given web app to undermine the app's own set of rules and restrictions on its hosting envirnoment.

+While such rules and restrictions are applicable via JavaScript runtime virtualization, that statement does not hold against the power to create same origin realms (e.g. iframes, popups, etc), which is untamable.

+RIC aspires to provide web apps the power to tame it, by allowing them to execute their code within such realms before any other hosted code, so that they can apply their rules and restrictions within these realms too.

+Therefore, in this context, apps using JavaScript runtime virtualization to introduce their own set of rules and restrictions can be thought of as an act of preserving a high level of integrity.

+Since the power to create same origin realms undermine this goal, it by defenition lowers that level of integrity.

+Therefore, by providing a way to restore the power to control the creation of such realms to the app, RIC aspires to recover its integrity level.

+To summarize, RIC isn't a standalone security feature, but one that compliments the attempts of app builders and security vendors to harden the integrity of web apps.

+### Confidentiality

+Since RIC isn't a standalone security feature, but one that focuses specifically on complimenting attempts of integrity hardening, it has no aspiration to address confidentiality.

+By focusing on hardening the integrity of the app against entities living within it, RIC by definition addresses security concerns that may occur within a single agent (process).

+Therefore, it does not contribute to the apps' ability to defend themselves against the types of confidentiality attacks, such as side channeling (e.g. Meltdown and Spectre).

+In the context of this proposal, that's acceptable - there's still value in providing apps with APIs to harden their level of integrity without addressing other security aspects.

+However, it is worth noting that indirectly, RIC can allow a hosting program to mitigate confidentiality risks between multiple entities running within it, by assisting it with limiting access to I/O APIs that enable timing measurements (e.g. `Date`, `performance`, etc).

+For scenarios where such practice comes in handy (e.g. [Cloudflare Workers](https://developers.cloudflare.com/workers/reference/security-model/#step-1-disallow-timers-and-multi-threading), [Agoric SES](https://github.com/endojs/endo/tree/master/packages/ses#multi-guest-compartment-isolation), etc), RIC could in fact amplify such tactic by helping the host apply such restriction to child same origin realms so that malicious entities living within the program won't be able to decrease the level of confidentiality of each other.

+That being said, while RIC can be useful for extending confidentiality mitigations, it does not include confidentiality within the scope of security aspects it attempts to assist with.

+### Availiability

+Similarly to confidentiality, RIC isn't designed to address any availiability concerns, as it focuses on allowing apps to preserve their level of integrity against entities living within their own boundaries, which means such entities can DoS the app at any point given the fact they share the same agent (process).

+The rest of the arguments listed under the confidentiality section apply here just as well.

 ## Value

 While this feature is developers facing, the value it aspires to introduce is for the end users really, because until this proposal lands, the same origin concern prevents developers from building safe composable web applications within their own origin and instead place untrusted code within cross origin realms which affects the end user in 2 major ways: